jdabank/es6-syntax-lesson/README.md

 # ![](https://ga-dash.s3.amazonaws.com/production/assets/logo-9f88ae6c9c3871690e33280fcf557f33.png)  WEB DEVELOPMENT IMMERSIVE

-# Review

-React and ES6 are closely intertwined so let's begin by separating what is React and what is ES6.
+React and ES6 are closely intertwined, so let's get some review time to separate what is *React* and what is *ES6*.
 This will help us debug or code and have a better understanding of React.

 **Function Declaration:**